-On the basis of the argumentation framework for the selection of a small set of MF, which will compose the final multiportfolios, the examined funds are clustered in three groups for each criterion for each year.
-For example, we have funds with high, medium and low performance (return), the same for the other criteria.
+On the basis of the argumentation framework for the selection of a small set of MF, which will compose the final multi-portfolios, the examined funds are clustered in three groups for each criterion for each year.
+For example, we have funds with high, medium and low performance for the return on funds variable, the same for the other criteria.